zahrashefa318/Zahra-DAE-projects/README.md

 # python_1

 - **Project1** – A Python-based tool for analizing the odd and even numbers.
-- ** This is my code for the Project1:**
+-  This is my code for the Project1:
-- <pre>'''print("This is a program that evauates your  input number whether it is an odd or even!") condition=True num=0
+- <pre>```print("This is a program that evauates your  input number whether it is an odd or even!") condition=True num=0
 try: